tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_github_desktop_client.md

     {% include course_image.html filename="localpathgithubdesktop" size="large" ext_print="png" ext_web="png" alt="Selecting paths for the repo in GitHub Desktop" caption="Selecting paths for the repo in GitHub Desktop" %}

 5. Click **Clone**.
-6. Go into the repository where GitHub Desktop cloned the repo (use your Finder or browsing folders normally) and either add a simple text file with some content, or make a change to an existing file.
+6. Go into the repository where GitHub Desktop cloned the repo (use your Finder or browse the folders with Finder or Explorer) and either add a simple text file with some content or make a change to an existing file.
 7. Go back to GitHub Desktop.
 You'll see the new file you added in the list of uncommitted changes on the left.

     {% include course_image.html filename="github-desktop-file-uncommitted-changes" size="medium"  ext_print="png" ext_web="png" alt="Uncommitted changes shown" caption="Uncommitted changes shown" %}